aws-samples/aws-rosettafold/README.md

 5. CodeCommit, CodeBuild, CodePipeline, and ECR resources for building and publishing the Batch container image.
 When CloudFormation creates the CodeCommit repository, it populates it with a zipped version of this repository stored at `s3://aws-rosettafold-ref-data`.
 CodeBuild uses this repository as its source and adds additional code from release 1.1 of the public [RoseTTAFold repository](https://github.com/RosettaCommons/RoseTTAFold).
 CodeBuild then publishes the resulting container image to ECR, where Batch jobs can use it as needed.

 ## Licensing
+This library is licensed under the MIT-0 License.
+See the LICENSE file for more information.

 The University of Washington has made the code and data in the [RoseTTAFold public repository](https://github.com/RosettaCommons) available under an [MIT license](https://github.com/RosettaCommons/RoseTTAFold/blob/main/LICENSE).
 However, the model weights used for prediction are only available for internal, non-profit, non-commercial research use only.
 Fore information, please see the [full license agreement](https://files.ipd.uw.edu/pub/RoseTTAFold/Rosetta-DL_LICENSE.txt) and contact the University of Washington for details.

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## More Information
 - [University of Washington Institute for Protein Design](https://www.ipd.uw.edu/2021/07/rosettafold-accurate-protein-structure-prediction-accessible-to-all/)